idris-lang/Idris2/docs/README.md

-# Documentation for the Idris Language.
+# Documentation for the Idris Language

 This manual has been prepared using ReStructured Text and the [Sphinx Documentation Generator](https://www.sphinx-doc.org) for future inclusion on [Read The Docs](https://readthedocs.org).